skoude/skoude.github.io/_posts/2015-07-08-Using-dynamic-inventory.markdown

 {% endhighlight %}

-This command should list all the instances that you have on your openstack tenant(=project)
+Now just test the dynamic inventory(it should list all your instances from the tenant you configured in openstack.yml):

-For example on my test openstack project:
 {% highlight bash %}
 ./openstack.py --list